micro-irfan/BScRepo/README.md

 # Projects and Tutorials
-Different projects whilst learning programming
+Different projects whilst learning programming (inclusive of School Projects)

 Includes
-  - Word to PDF (Batches of Word Files)
+  - Word to PDF (Convert a folder of Word Files to PDF files)
   - Data Structure and Algorithms (Graph Theory)
-  - BS3347 (PCA Analysis)
+  - BS3347 (PCA Analysis of Lipidomics)
-  - Bioinformatics Tutorial from Rosalind and Coursera
+  - Bioinformatics Tutorial from Rosalind and Coursera (Include Alignment Theory)